 Since the conflict escalated in March 2015, Doctors Without Borders/Médecins Sans Frontières (MSF) has significantly expanded activities in Yemen.
-MSF treated more than 718,000 emergency room patients from March 2015 to December 2017.
-Teams treated more than 72,000 patients for war wounds and other intentional physical violence over the same period.
+MSF treated more than 973,000 emergency room patients from March 2015 to October 2018.
+Teams treated more than 91,000 patients for war wounds and other intentional physical violence over the same period.

 MSF is calling for greater international support for the public health system, including to pay the salaries of health workers.
-Ministry of Health staff have not been paid since August 2016, creating serious staffing shortages at a time of critical needs.
+Ministry of Health staff have not been paid since August 2016, creating serious staffing shortages at a time of critical need.

-Even those not directly harmed by violence suffer from the effects of the war.
+Even those not directly harmed by violence suffer from the effects of the conflict.
 The lives of many chronically ill people are endangered when they cannot get the drugs they need.
 MSF works to make sure that as many people as possible get those lifesaving treatments.